ayytai/CleaningDataProject/README.md

    of each variable for each activity and each subject.
    The data file is called tidy_data_set.txt and it will be found inside the working directory inside the Samsung data folder.

+To run the script, first go to the directory where the script is located.
+Then execute the following commands: <br/>

+source("./run_analysis.R") <br/>
+run()